An Introduction to Co-op Education

 What would be an example of a co-op term?

-If you were going to school and taking a co-op program in computer programming, a work term might involve working for a software development company.
-Similar to a regular employee, you would be supervised by a manager or supervisor.
-You might test or even write code for the company, just as a regular employee would, or assist a full-time employee.
-A student in a co-op program in business might fulfill the role of assistant to a manager or supervisor of a company or organization.
+If you're taking a co-op program in computer programming, a work term might involve a software development company.
+Much like a regular employee, you would be supervised by a manager.
+You might test or even write code for the company, or assist a full-time employee.
+If you're in business, you might fulfill the role of assistant to a company manager or supervisor.

 At the end of the work term, employers are asked to fill out a form evaluating the performance of the co-op student.